 Well, there are a bunch of great sites that find myself visiting over and over again, and I thought I’d take this opportunity to tell you about a few of them.

-Here is a short list of the five websites I visit most often while researching and writing blog posts for Rick’s Daily Tips and working in my shop:
+Here’s a short list of the six websites I visit most often while researching and writing posts for my Rick’s Daily Tips Tech Blog:

 1 – Google – I seem to spend at least half of every workday researching the latest and most accurate information I can find on the topics I write about.
 And I believe it goes without saying that Google is a researcher’s best friend.

 For example, many of the tech questions I receive are about hardware upgrades such as “What’s the fastest CPU I can buy for this motherboard?” or “What’s the best video card that will work with a 375 watt power supply?“

 Google makes it easy to find good answers to questions like that, and it helps me find them in a hurry!

 2 – Crucial – I head over to Crucial when I need to find out what type of RAM a particular computer uses.
 All I have to do is enter the brand and model of the PC, and voilà…there it is!